 Are you unhappy with how you look?
-Are the few extra pounds around your middle stubbornly holding on?
+Are the few extra pounds around your midsection stubbornly holding on?
 Do you want to lose weight and keep it off?

 If you do, keep reading.

-And if it is a metabolism "issue" ... can you reset your metabolism?
+And if it is a metabolism "issue" ... how can you reset your metabolism?

 Well, let’s start by talking about how to reset your metabolism and why your metabolism is important in the first place.

-What most people are concerned with is the Basal Metabolic Rate (BMR.)
+What most people are concerned with is the Basal Metabolic Rate (BMR).
 This is the rate in which your body completes these processes while at rest.
 Believe it or not, this equates to approximately 60-70% of all calories burned!

 Understanding how your metabolism works is important in order to reach your fitness goals.
 There are many factors that contribute to metabolic rate.